@graffiti-garden/wrapper-synchronize

 Objects are the atomic unit in Graffiti that can represent both data (e.g. a social media post or profile) and activities (e.g. a like or follow).
-Objects are created and modified by a single actor.

-The object is globally addressable via its url.
+Each object is globally addressable via its url.

 interface GraffitiObjectBase {